 That uncle in IT that designed a business’s website moves on to another hobby, and the site owner has no idea how to access their website.

-Granted, their DIY builder created an excellent looking website but hasn’t looked back since.
+Granted, their DIY builder created an excellent-looking website but he hasn’t looked back since.

 Most hobbyist website designers build a site and think that their work is complete.

 You have to maintain your website correctly.
 Here are five maintenance tips.

 - Learn how to make changes to your site yourself.